Why Is My Dishwasher Leaking? You wake up in the morning and put the dishes from that dinner party last night into the dishwasher and start the cycle.

 When you check both these components, it’s best to do so when the dishwasher is filling.

-If you notice water leaking around the front of the dishwasher, the culprit is likely a compromised door gasket.
+If you notice your dishwasher leaking better check if water is leaking around the front of the dishwasher, the culprit is likely a compromised door gasket.
 Made of soft rubber or vinyl, this piece creates a watertight seal when you open and close the door to the tub.
 As this material ages, it has a tendency to harden and therefore crack causing leaks.
 If this is the case, the fix should be pretty simple and something you can do yourself.

 If water is still leaking out the front of the dishwasher and the gasket appears to be in good shape, it’s a good idea to check the alignment of the door as it sits in the tub.
 The gaps on the sides should be the same, the leveling legs should support the dishwasher and not the mounting tabs, and the latch should function properly not letting any water out during the wash cycle.